astrid200408/ScheduleRec/README.md

 ### Tests -- Explain the testing suites that you implemented for your program and how each test ensures that a part of the program works.
 Backend Tests: Tests for our backend test all handlers on multiple calls including: working simple request, working complex requests, and any error checking done to make sure it is done properly.
+We also have unit tests for calculating the score and the functions related to that.

 ### How To